Bruce Payne: 2010s

 In 2012, Payne voiced a demon in the found-footage horror film Greystone Park (also known as The Asylum Tapes).

 In 2013, Payne appeared in the Warner Bros. action film Getaway.
 Payne also appeared in the action film Vendetta as a sinister Whitehall mandarin named Mr. Rooker.
 One reviewer of the film gave it eight out of ten and stated that Payne "nearly steals the movie with a plum role as the icy head of British black ops".
 In addition, Payne portrayed Auschwitz camp commandant Rudolf Hoess n a "superciliously evil" manner, in the French film Victor Young Perez, which concerns the life of the Tunisian Jew flyweight boxer Victor Perez.

 In 2015, Payne played Winston, a religious fanatic, in the horror film Re-Kill.

 In 2018 Payne appeared in the anthology film London Unplugged, which premiered at the East End Film Festival.

 In 2019 Payne was nominated in the category of Best Actor in a Feature Film at the FANtastic Horror Film Festival in San Diego, for his performance as Jacob in the horror film Acid Pit Stop.

 2020s

 Payne played the main antagonist in Creators: The Past (which he also produced and acted as assistant director for), which was released in 2020 in Italy.

 In 2021 Payne gave a "brief but stunning turn as Damien, the arch bad guy" in British gangster thriller Nemesis.
 Carl Marsh stated that one scene in the film with Payne's character (Damien Osborne) and Billy Murray's character (John Morgan) reminded him of Robert De Niro and Al Pacino meeting in the Michael Mann film Heat and "was masterful".
 Chris Gelderd stated that "Payne is the perfect intimidating big-boss going up against Murray's cool and care-free kingpin".

-Payne has been cast as Frank Warren in Michael-The Michael Watson Story, a biopic of boxer Michael Watson.
-He is also cast in sequel of the Finnish superhero film, Rendel 2: Cycle of Revenge.
+Payne appeared in the sequel of the Finnish superhero film, Rendel 2: Cycle of Revenge.